DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   == Validation

-  The validation process for the solution is currently in progress: the DreamSpot team aims to collect a minimum of 50 positive answers (50 visitors that pressed the landing page button), with at least 76% of them also deciding to provide their email.
+  The validation process for the solution aims to collect a minimum of 50 positive answers (50 visitors that pressed the landing page button), with at least 76% of them also deciding to provide their email.

+  /*Currently the form received a total of 51 answers, with 39 of them (78%) being with an email: the solution is then to be considered validated.*/

+  = Market size, trends and competition

+  = Business Model

+  The DreamSpot team deeply analyzed a suitable *Business Model* for the platform.

+  The _ingredients_, which can be viewed on the first attachment to this document (@at1), of the _recipe_ reflect two important Business Model Patterns: the *Multi-Sided Platform* and *Freemium Business Model*.

+  Regarding the *Multi-Sided Platform*, DreamSpot heavily relies on two main groups of users: *free users* and *advertisers*. *Advertisers* have the capabilities, using our platform, to target the right audience for travel-related advertisements.
+The interest of businesses choosing our platform to display commercials really depends on the growing number of free users.

+  A subsidization of free users will be required: therefore, the DreamSpot team decided to [...]
+  /*
+  We have to subsidize free users: how?
+  */

+  The platform also provides a premium plan for travel lovers, which includes document organization functionalities and an ad-free experience.
+Free users, who we plan to be the vast majority of end users, will be financed by a portion of the revenue of the advertisements. //Is it a cost?
+Also, is it necessary to define the cost of premium plan?

+  //Leave this, write on top of it
+  #set page(
+    paper: "presentation-4-3",
+  )
+  = Attachment 1: Business Model Canva <at1>
+  #figure(
+    image("assets/business-model.svg"),
+    caption: "Business Model Canva of DreamSpot"
+  )

 ]